igomezv/igomezv.github.io/teaching.md

 &nbsp; **Graduated:**

- -  Javier Montaño, master in Astrophysics from the Valencia International University (2021-2022).
-Thesis title: "Cosmological analysis with SNeIa and neural networks".
+ -  **Javier Montaño**, master in Astrophysics from the Valencia International University (2021-2022).

+    Thesis: *"Cosmological analysis with SNeIa and neural networks"*.

     Co-supervised with Ricardo García Salcedo.

- - Daniel Barrera, master in Advanced Technology from CICATA-IPN (2021-2023).
-Thesis title: "Application of machine learning to the diagnosis of cardiovascular diseases using electrocardiograms".
+ - **Daniel Barrera**, master in Advanced Technology from CICATA-IPN (2021-2023).

+    Thesis: *"Application of machine learning to the diagnosis of cardiovascular diseases using electrocardiograms"*.

     Co-supervised with Ricardo García Salcedo.

 &nbsp; **In process:**

  - José Luis López López, master in Process Modeling and Optimization from CIMAT (2021-today).
 Thesis title: "Prediction of skateboard tricks in images using neural networks".
 Co-supervised with Dra.
 Lilí Guadarrama.

  - Francisco Tamayo, PhD in Physics Education from CICATA-IPN (2022-today).
 Thesis title: "Data mining to analyze the academic performance of first year chemical engineering students in physics".
 Co-supervised with Ricardo García Salcedo.
  - Erika Montero, PhD in Physics Education from CICATA-IPN (2023-today).
 Thesis title: "Study the PISA database corresponding to Latin America and the Caribbean region through Machine Learning algorithms".
 Co-supervised with Ricardo García Salcedo.